Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 In addition to the REST and JSON interfaces, on-chain interfaces are planned to be developed for each supported blockchain.
 For example, on the Bitcoin Cash blockchain, a communication protocol using the OP_RETURN will be developed for reading and writing to the database, directly on-chain.

 This would allow on-chain oracles to be driven by entries to the P2WDB.
-It would allow on-chain applications on one blockchain to communicate with on-chain applications on their blockchain and on other blockchains.
+It would allow on-chain applications on one blockchain to pass data to another on-chain applications on their blockchain and on other blockchains.

 This would make it much more pragmatic for applications to use pruned nodes instead of archival nodes.
 Archival nodes maintain a full copy of the blockchain (200GB and growing for BCH).
 Archival nodes have onerous data requirements and long sync times.
 Moving application data to an external but accessible database, makes blockchain technology much more scalable.